|

 Halliwell – two of Britain's first openly homosexual

 intellectuals/celebrities.
-Oldman is a delight to watch as Orton,
+Oldman is a delight to watch as Orton –

 physically transformed/distinct with minimal alterations, giving a

-daring, carefree multilayered performance filled with charm, confidence,
+daring, carefree, multilayered performance filled with charm,

-helped by Alan Bennett's refreshing dialogue.
+relevance, well helped by screenwriter Alan Bennett's refreshing

 |